Miami Seaquarium: Lolita the Orca

 One of the Miami Seaquarium's attractions was Lolita, who, at the time of her death in 2023, was the second oldest orca in captivity after Corky at SeaWorld San Diego.
 She was the park's last captive orca.
-Lolita was captured on August 8, 1970 during the Penn Cove capture in Puget Sound, Washington state.
+Lolita was captured on August 8, 1970, during the Penn Cove capture in Puget Sound, Washington state.
 She arrived at the Miami Seaquarium on September 24, 1970, where she joined the park's first orca, Hugo.
 Hugo died in 1980 after injuring himself along the walls of the tank.
-Animal rights activists argued that the tank didn't meet federal minimum requirements under the Animal Welfare Act, and the USDA made statements in 2017 supporting the activists' argument.
+Animal rights activists argued that the tank did not meet federal minimum requirements under the Animal Welfare Act, and the USDA made statements in 2017 supporting the activists' argument.

-On January 24, 2014 the National Marine Fisheries Service proposed amending the Endangered Species Act to remove the exception that did not include Lolita as part of the ESA-listed Southern resident orcas that live in Washington and British Columbia waters.
+On January 24, 2014, the National Marine Fisheries Service proposed amending the Endangered Species Act to remove the exception that did not include Lolita as part of the ESA-listed Southern resident orcas that live in Washington and British Columbia waters.
 Activists, who proposed such an action to the NMFS in 2013, were hopeful that this might lead to a healthy retirement in a seapen and possibly an eventual release and reuniting with her pod which is believed by some to include her mother.

 The Lummi Nation of Washington State referred to Lolita as Sk’aliCh’elh-tenaut, or a female orca from an ancestral site in the Penn Cove area of the Salish Sea bioregion.
-They viewed her as a member of their "qwe lhol mechen," which "'translates to ‘our relative under the water,’” according to former Lummi tribal chairman Jay Julius.
+They viewed her as a member of their "qwe lhol mechen", which "translates to 'our relative under the water, according to former Lummi tribal chairman Jay Julius.
 Lolita was viewed as a member of the Lummi Nation's family, and they believed that she should have been returned to the Salish Sea bioregion.
 The Lummi gathered at the Seaquarium numerous times to ask that Lolita be returned.
 In 2018, Seaquarium Curator Emeritus Robert Rose responded to Lummi protests, saying that the Lummi "should be ashamed of themselves, they don’t care about Lolita, they don’t care about her best interests, they don’t really care whether she lives or dies.
 To them, she is nothing more than a vehicle by which they promote their name, their political agenda, to obtain money and to gain media attention.
 Shame on them."
 In response, environmental scholars and Julius have argued that such statements are representative of a troubling pattern of discounting Native American knowledge and relationships which are "part and parcel of the possessive nature of settler colonialism."

 The Miami Seaquarium announced on March 30, 2023, that Lolita was expected to be returned to her natal waters in the Pacific Northwest and reside in a semi-wild sea-pen in the Salish Sea for the remainder of her life.
 She would be joined in the relocation efforts by the park's companion pair of pacific white-sided dolphins: Li'i and Loke.
 Loke and her offspring Elelo were instead transferred to Shedd Aquarium in Chicago on August 3, 2023.